angular/angular/aio/content/guide/testing-as-pure-js-application.md

  });
  ```

-3. Each test should not test another methods in the tested method
+3. Each test should not test another method in the tested method.
 ```typescript
  const testedMethod = (params: any, dependencyWithHandler: any) => dependencyWithHandler.handler(params);